effiban/scala2java/README.md

 ### Limitations
 - **Scala advanced features**
-Scala has some advanced features that have no parallel in Java, and they either cannot be translated to Java based on syntax alone, or else they require a full rewrite that is quite complex.
-These features are not supported by the tool and it will generate a comment as a hint for the manual translation that will have to been done by the developer, for example:
+Scala has some advanced features that have no analogue in Java.
+Either these features cannot be translated to Java based on syntax alone, or else they require a major rewrite that is quite complex.
+Therefore these features are not supported by the tool, and instead it will generate comments in the generated code accordingly.
+Examples:
   - Implicit definitions
-  - imports inside a class/method
+  - Imports inside a class/method
-  - named parameters and method arguments
+  - Named parameters and method arguments
   - Advanced pattern matching (Java 17 'switch' cases still have very limited capabilities)

 - **Scala built-in types**
 Scala has many built-in types and methods that need to be translated into the Java equivalent such as `Option`, `Future`, collection types, etc.
-At this time the tool provides only basic support for these, and the rest will simply be written in the Java code as-is.
+At this time the tool provides basic support for some of these, while others will be written in the Java code as-is.
 Improvements in this area are planned for the future.

 - **Semantic Data**